 Address: Room 442, Robson Hall, 224 Dysart Rd., University of Manitoba, Winnipeg, Manitoba, R3T 2N2.
 Fax: 204-474-7580

 Prof. Karen Busby‘s research interests include laws connected to sex, sexuality, violence and the human right to safe drinking water.
-Her current research is on human rights laws affecting lesbian, gay, bi-sexual and trans-identified (LGBT) people; sex work; surrogacy contracts; religious freedom; and child protection.
-She is also the principal investigator on a $200,000 partnership development grant from the Social Sciences and Humanities Research Council of Canada on the right to clean water in First Nations.
+Her current research is on human rights laws affecting lesbian, gay, bi-sexual and trans-identified (LGBT) people; sexual violence; surrogacy; religious freedom; and child protection.
+She was the principal investigator on a $200,000 partnership development grant from the Social Sciences and Humanities Research Council of Canada on the right to clean water in First Nations.
 Busby writes a regular column about human rights for Canadian Lawyer.

 She was an active participant in litigation and law reform efforts on sexual assault, recognition of same-sex relationships, bawdy houses/indecency, age of consent and gender identity.
 Prof. Busby appeared as counsel in the Supreme Court of Canada in the Little Sisters case about the discriminatory treatment of LGBT bookstores by Canada Customs.
 She teaches constitutional law, administrative law, gender and the law, and a multi-disciplinary graduate-level seminar course on a current human rights topic.

 Busby was a member the Women’s Legal Education and Action Fund (LEAF) national legal committee from 1992-1997.
 She also served on the board of Egale Canada (2003-08), a national organization representing LGBT folks.
 Prof. Busby was on the review panel established under Manitoba’s Vulnerable Persons Living with a Mental Disability Act from 2001-12.
 She served on the board of governors of the Winnipeg Art Gallery from 2000-2009.
 Busby delivers seminars to new administrative board members on fair procedures and is a member of Research Manitoba’s research advisory committee.

 Prof. Busby has received numerous awards recognizing her human rights work, including a YWCA Women of Distinction award, and awards from the Manitoba and Canadian bar associations.
 She was inducted into the Q (Queer) Hall of Fame in 2011, was awarded the University of Manitoba’s top teaching award in 2015 and received a Senate 150th Anniversary Medal in 2017.

 She can be reached at 204-474-6155, 440 Robson Hall.